 The airlines will tell you there's no guaranteed "safe" seat on a plane, but the statistics do give you a clue to seat preference.
 In first and business class only 49% survive a fatal crash.
 (But they get a better quality of champagne to toast their impending departure).
 Back in cattle-class, 56% forward of the wing and the same number over the wing survive.
 Down the back of the bus, the rear of the cabin, the survival rate is 69%, so stop whining about being last off the plane at your destination.

-Oh, come on, you're being irrational now!
-Just joking, rationality has nothing to do with it, and ramming statistics down your throat won't do anything to address your anxiety.
+Rationality has nothing to do with it, and ramming statistics down your throat won't do anything to address your anxiety.
 Most major airlines run "fear of flying" courses where they address these problems and help you get over your concerns.
-Usually they're free, and very successful so give it a shot.
+Usually they're free, and very successful, so give it a shot.

-If yu haven't taken the course (or it hasn't helped) one last tip: Don't take medication to calm down before a flight.
-In the very unlikely event something goes wrong, you'll need to be alert and ready to go (I know, that only makes you more afraid!).
+If you haven't taken the course (or it hasn't helped) one last tip: Be cautious taking medication to calm down (or put you to sleep) before a flight.
+In the very unlikely event something goes wrong, you'll need to be alert.
+In all seriousness, you should be alert while changing flights and going through customs at the airport, so don't completely knock yourself out.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.